trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

   image: ../../../assets/covers/starlightcss.png
 ---

 Have you ever wondered why your [Starlight][starlight] sidebar doesn't look that appealing?
-Did you know how important the space between items in your sidebar unconsiously is?
+Did you know how important the space between items in your sidebar unconsciously is?
 The font size, the weight and little color differences?
 In this guide, we'll take a look at how you can customize the appearance of your Starlight sidebar with some quick and easy steps.

 ## Prerequisites

-First of all, you need to [set up your Starlight site][starlight-getting-started].
-Afterwards, Starlight offers a [guide on how to customize the styles applied to your Starlight site][starlight-css], which is exactly the feature we will use in today's blog post.
+First, you need to [set up your Starlight site][starlight-getting-started].
+Afterward, Starlight offers a [guide on customizing styles applied to your Starlight site][starlight-css], which is the feature we'll use in today's post.

 As described in [this guide][starlight-css-custom], you need to create a `.css` file somewhere inside your `src/` directory, where you can define your CSS styles.
 Don't forget to add the path to this `.css` file to Starlight’s `customCss` array in `astro.config.mjs`: